-- Recurring accrued liabilities: These are the ones which occur in the normal course of business.
-For example, wages of the current month paid on 10th of next month.
+- Recurring accrued liabilities: These are the ones that occur in the ordinary course of business.
+For example, wages for the current month are paid on the 10th of next month.

-- Non-recurring accrued liabilities: These are not the regular accrued liabilities and do not occur in the normal course of business.
+- Non-recurring accrued liabilities: These are not regular accrued liabilities and do not occur in the ordinary course of business.
 For example, heavy machinery was purchased, but payment was not yet made.

 Accrued Liabilities vs Accounts Payable

-- The basic difference between accrued liabilities and accounts payable is that the accounts payable is billed to the company, but accrued liability is not yet billed.
+- The primary difference between accrued liabilities and accounts payable is that the accounts payable are billed to the company, but accrued liability is not yet billed.

-- Another difference is that the accounts payable is a liability which will be paid in the near future.
-On the other hand, accrued liability is generally accrued and paid over a period of time.
+- Another difference is that the accounts payable are a liability that will be paid soon.
+On the other hand, accrued liability is generally accrued and paid over some time.

-- Accounts payable is recorded for any expense which is billed like supplier invoice, vendor payment etc. While accrued liabilities are recorded at the end of the fiscal year.
+- Accounts payable are recorded for any expense billed like supplier invoice, vendor payment, etc. At the same time, accrued liabilities are recorded at the end of the fiscal year.

-- For example, a company purchases machinery from a supplier on 30 Dec 2019, the shipment of which will arrive in the next 15 days.
+- For example, a company purchases machinery from a supplier on the 30th of December 2019, the shipment of which will arrive in the next 15 days.
 If the company receives the invoice on or before the end of the accounting year, it will be booked as accounts payable.
 If the invoice is not received, it will be booked as an accrued liability.

 Following are the advantages of recording accrued liabilities:

-- Following the accrual system of accounting, it gives a true and fair picture of the company financial position.
+- Following the accrual accounting system, it gives an accurate and fair picture of the company’s financial position.
 All the revenues of the current period and the expenses incurred to earn those revenues are recorded in the same accounting period.
 It will reflect the actual profit/loss of the company.

-- The Accrual system of accounting is a preferred system of accounting by the Financial Accounting Standard Board (FASB).
+- The Accrual accounting system is a preferred accounting system by the Financial Accounting Standard Board (FASB).

-- Financial statements prepared using the accrual system of accounting is more comparable as compared to the cash system of accounting.
+- Financial statements prepared using the accrual accounting system are comparable to the cash accounting system.

 Following are the disadvantages of recording accrued liabilities:

-- It is a complex system of accounting and requires competent personnel who can track and report the transaction in a timely manner.
+- It is a complex accounting system and requires competent personnel who can track and report transactions promptly.

 - It does not provide an accurate picture in terms of sales and cash.
-The company’s sales may be much higher as compared to its actual cash position.
+The company’s sales may be much higher than its actual cash position.

-- It does not provide much benefit to small businesses where most of the transactions are done on a cash basis.
+- It does not benefit small businesses where most transactions are done on a cash basis.

-Accrued liabilities or accrued expenses are the expenses which are incurred by the business in one period, but the payment will be done in another period.
-This way of recording the expenses gives us the true picture of accounting.
+Accrued liabilities or accrued expenses are expenses incurred by the business in one period, but the payment will be made in another period.
+This way of recording the expenses gives us an accurate picture of accounting.

 This is a guide to Accrued Liabilities.
-Here we also discuss the definition and how does accrued liabilities work? along with advantages and disadvantages.
+Here we also discuss the definition and how accrued liabilities work along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –